 |Kraken||UK Bank Transfer||< 1%|

 As already mentioned, Binance is the best choice here.
-Not only is it the best place to buy Polkadot (DOT) with a UK bank transfer, but you can also use a debit or credit to deposit GBP on it too.
+Not only is it the best place to buy Polkadot (DOT) with a UK bank transfer, but you can also use a debit or credit to fund your account and buy cryptocurrencies like this.

 Keep reading for a little more detail about your top two options.